lumia-dev/lumia/docs/tutorial.md

 # Step-by-step inversion tutorial

-This tutorial shows how to run a simple CO2 inversion, using example data.
+This tutorial shows how to run a simple CO2 inversion, using example data (download from the [ICOS Carbon Portal](https://fileshare.icos-cp.eu/s/XrxcGFzEHYBo5w7)).
 This assumes that:

 1. LUMIA has been installed
 2. The example observation file (obs_example.tgz) and configuration file (inversion.yaml) are present in the current folder
 3. Footprint files are present on disk, in the __./footprints__ folder
 3. Pre-processed emission files are present in the __./data/fluxes/eurocom025x025/1h__ folder

 If the data is in a different place, edit the config file (inversion.yaml).